nodejs/wiki-archive/Optimizing-_unrefActive.md

 * Using an unsorted array.
 * Using a heap.

-Finally, there is another popular implementation for timers management that uses a more complex data structure called a timer wheel.
+Finally, another popular implementation for timers management is called a timer wheel.
+It uses a more complex data structure and has not been implemented yet.
+Depending on the outcome of the comparison described in this document, it will be implemented and its performance will be tested.

 ## Using an unsorted array

+### Pros

 An unsorted array has the advantage of providing constant time addition to the priority queue.
 When running the same HTTP heavy benchmark as above, this shows a significant improvement.
 Here's the results from v8 profiler when running the same `wrk` benchmark with the same server, but this time with an unordered list as the underlying implementation:
 ```